20 Low-Cost Desserts That Are Easy As Pie

 A few small pieces of good-quality chocolate go a long way.
 Find gourmet chocolate in bulk for a better price per ounce, and serve it broken into small portions for a sweet cap to a meal.

 This American classic uses just a couple dollars' worth of ice cream, milk, and other flavorings such as chocolate syrup.
-A small serving of a thick and tasty milkshake is a fun way to finish a family meal.
-The Cheat Sheet has seven flavors with as few as three ingredients.
+A small serving of a thick and tasty milkshake is a fun way to finish a family meal, and flavors can be made with as few as three ingredients.
 Some call on a blender to incorporate graham crackers, Oreos, or even cake doughnuts.